Search

 Does car insurance cover towed vehicles?

-Trailer covered by car insurance towed behind vehicle
+Trailer towed behind vehicle

-For example, say you’re towing your sedan with your pickup truck and you have comprehensive and collision coverage on each of those vehicles.
+For example, say you’re towing your sedan with your pickup truck, and you have comprehensive and collision coverage on each of those vehicles.
 If any damage happens to your sedan while it is being towed, the policy covering the sedan will cover damage to it.
 If any damage happens to your truck, your truck’s policy will cover it.

 The most common situation where insurance will not cover towing is if the towed vehicle does not have its own policy.
 This is also the case even when the towed vehicle is not another car, like a boat or motorcycle.
 Your car’s comprehensive or collision coverage will not cover any additional vehicles it is towing.

-Your personal car insurance policy will likely not cover damage to a towing rental, like a moving truck or van.
-It also will likely not cover your liability if you injure someone or damage property driving the moving truck.
+No, your personal car insurance policy will likely not cover damage to a towing rental, like a moving truck or van.
 Similarly, your insurance may not cover damage to a trailer that you rent even if you tow it with your personal vehicle.

 Most trailer rental companies will offer their own insurance you can purchase when you rent a truck or trailer.
 Additional insurance can give you peace of mind, especially if you’re not used to driving a large vehicle or towing a trailer.
 Check in with your rental company for their specific policies and coverage details.